Five ways electric vehicles might surprise you (and one way they won’t)

 The savings don’t stop there.
 Road tax?
 Gone.
 And congestion charges don’t apply, so trips in and around London won’t cost an arm and a leg.

 There is also a wide range of grants and government incentives available.
-These include the Plug-In Car Grant, which provides up to £2,500 towards the cost of vehicles that have CO2 emissions of less than 50g/km, can travel at least 70 miles without any emissions and have a list price of less than £35,000 and the Workplace Charging Grant, which can reduce the cost of workplace charging points by up to £350 per socket (and with up to 40 sockets included, that could save you £14,000).
+These include the Plug-In Car Grant, which provides up to £1,500 towards the cost of vehicles that have zero tailpipe CO2 emissions and can travel at least 112km (70 miles) without any emissions at all and have a list price of less than £32,000 and the Workplace Charging Grant, which can reduce the cost of workplace charging points by up to £350 per socket (and with up to 40 sockets included, that could save you £14,000).

-There’s help for the drivers too, in the form of the government’s OLEV grant.
+There’s help for the drivers too, in the form of the government’s OZEV grant.
 This will drastically cut the cost of a home charging point, so your drivers will be able to charge at home each night and have a full battery for whatever each day has in store.

 4. EVs make it easier to drive